Start a Business in Georgia

 - The name and address of the Georgia organizer(s)

 Georgia does not require original signatures on new GA LLC filings.
-The Georgia SOS will just send you an email when they have filed your articles of organization.
+The Georgia SOS will just send you an email after they have filed your articles of organization.
 You just click the link in the email to open your filed articles.